 For information about life at Yale, including housing, transportation, health and wellness, and more, please visit the Yale Student Life website.
-Matriculating School of Drama students can find additional information about life at our school in the YSDinfo website's New Students section.
+Matriculating School of Drama students can find additional information about life at our school in the DGSDinfo website's New Students section.

-Yale School of Drama Student Government (SDSG) strives to enhance the educational experience of each student by being a forum for students' ideas and concerns; acting as a liaison between students and the faculty and administration; and promoting education and social activities that help foster a strong sense of community within the School of Drama.
+David Geffen School of Drama Student Government (SDSG) strives to enhance the educational experience of each student by being a forum for students' ideas and concerns; acting as a liaison between students and the faculty and administration; and promoting education and social activities that help foster a strong sense of community within the School of Drama.

-Yale School of Drama Affinity Groups empower coalition building and networking among students who share common interests, goals, and/or a self-identified background.
+David Geffen School of Drama Affinity Groups empower coalition building and networking among students who share common interests, goals, and/or a self-identified background.

-ActOUT strives to create, foster, and strengthen bonds between LGBTQIA students and faculty within Yale School of Drama and to support theater that speaks to queer identity and issues.
+ActOUT strives to create, foster, and strengthen bonds between LGBTQIA students and faculty within David Geffen School of Drama and to support theater that speaks to queer identity and issues.
 Through engagement with historical and contemporary queer theater practice and practitioners, ActOUT advocates for the visibility of queer students, faculty, art, and artists.

 Founded at David Geffen School of Drama in 2015, A.M.P. is a learning group that aims to unpack privilege and leverage it to ignite necessary change.
 We strive to support affinity groups and all members of the David Geffen School of Drama community, and to provide a safe place where people can ask questions, challenge one another, and set changes in motion.